sauce-archives/help/docs/guides/ant-task.md

 <h3 id="AutomateyourTestExecutionusingAnt-Step2%3AIncludeTestObjectAntTasksintoyourantbuildprocess">Step 2: Include the Ant Tasks Into Your Ant Build Process</h3>

-The following Ant tasks are currently available for TestObject CONTINUOUS:
+The following Ant tasks are currently available for TestObject:

 + <strong>Login</strong><br>
-Authenticate yourself against TestObject CONTINUOUS (dependency for all other tasks)
+Authenticate yourself against TestObject (dependency for all other tasks)
 + <strong>UploadVersion</strong><br>
 Upload a new .apk file and create a new version for it
 + <strong>ActivateVersion</strong><br>